Cyprus and the European Union: Renewal in EU Support

-In 2019, sharp levels of Euroscepticism that emerged following the financial crisis began to rescind.
-The spring Eurobarometer reported that support for the European Union had increased by thirteen per cent, bringing it to fifty-four per cent of Cypriots now supporting the European Union.
+In 2019, sharp levels of Euroscepticism that emerged after the 2012–2013 Cypriot financial crisis began to rescind.
+The spring Eurobarometer reported that support for the European Union had increased by 13%, bringing it to 54% of Cypriots now supporting the European Union.
 Likewise, despite strong opposition towards the euro following the banking crisis, in 2019, it was reported that eighty-two per cent of Cypriots favoured eurozone participation.
 In the same year, Cypriot trust in the European Union had quadrupled from thirteen per cent in 2013, to fifty-four per cent in 2019.
-Despite having faced considerable economic challenges following the financial crisis, Cyprus’ decision to stay loyal to the European Union placed them in a more favourable and stronger position having demonstrated their devotion to the project despite hardship.
+Despite having faced considerable economic challenges following the 2012–2013 Cypriot financial crisis, Cyprus's decision to stay loyal to the European Union placed them in a more favourable and stronger position having demonstrated their devotion to the project despite hardship.

 Next Generation EU

-In spite of finally exiting the financial crisis which severely affects Cyprus, the COVID-19 Pandemic of 2020 presented challenges that Cyprus was not equipped to deal with alone.
-The economic damage of the COVID-19 crisis was cushioned by a state-aid scheme approved by the European Commission in April 2020 to help absorb the shock.
+The COVID-19 pandemic presented challenges that Cyprus was not equipped to deal with alone.
+The economic damage of the COVID-19 recession was cushioned by a state-aid scheme approved by the European Commission in April 2020 to help absorb the shock.
 Likewise, towards the end of 2020, the union wide procurement of vaccines was facilitated by the European Commission, ensuring that member states (including Cyprus) were guaranteed vaccines in light of the high demand.
 Lastly, on 17 August 2021, Cypriots would receive over 1 billion euros thanks to the state aid scheme approved by the European Commission, supporting both businesses and those self-employed who had been disproportionately affected by the COVID-19 crisis.
 Opposed to exiting the Union, as seen during the United Kingdom's decision to leave the European Union in 2016, Cyprus’ decision to remain loyal to the European Union has resulted in it being continuously protected and respected as an equal member of the Union.
 This sense of belonging has been reflected through a comparison of Cypriots identifying as EU citizens.
 In 2013, following the adoption of austerity measures, forty-five per cent of Cypriots answered that they considered themselves as EU citizens; this figure has sharply increased in 2022 to seventy-two per cent.